habitry/habitry_source/Templates/04-community-introduction.md

 What you can expect from us: daily accountability from an expert coach and weekly emails with feedback about how things are going.

 What we expect from you:
-- Endeavor to practice the current habit daily (more on this tomorrow).
+A. Endeavor to practice the current habit daily (more on this tomorrow).
-- Check-in daily via the threads that will be started to let us know if you did the habit (this is how we can keep track of your progress).
+B. Check-in daily via the threads that will be started to let us know if you did the habit (this is how we can keep track of your progress).
-- Respond to the daily reflection questions we leave on the check-in threads.
+C. Respond to the daily reflection questions we leave on the check-in threads.
-- Reach out daily to other community members.
+D. Reach out daily to other community members.

 Checking in and responding to the reflection questions are important for your own journey - they help to reinforce the consistency needed to make each habit an actual habit!